c4elme/information-security-notebook/web-development/laravel-installation-to-c9.md

 6. If problem persists, just use another development server lol or use homestead instead

+7. composer install - important if the repo is cloned

-7. or just follow the steps here https://community.c9.io/t/guide-to-laravel-5-4-workspace-installation/13838
+8. or just follow the steps here [https://community.c9.io/t/guide-to-laravel-5-4-workspace-installation/13838](https://community.c9.io/t/guide-to-laravel-5-4-workspace-installation/13838)